Official Government Website

 APRIL 15TH JUNE

-• All approved events will be posted in a monthly calendar by the 8th. of the previous month to the supplier/broker portal/ISLD Reports/JUN22-Tasting-Calendar
+• All approved events will be posted in a monthly calendar by the 8th of the previous month to the supplier/broker portal/ISLD Reports/JUN25-Tasting-Calendar

 • ISLD Reports

-• Prior to the store sample tasting event, Suppliers or their Representatives must demonstrate evidence of liability insurance in an amount to be determined by the Division and sign and submit an Idaho State Liquor Division Indemnity Against Liability form to the Division for the record.
-The signed form and certificate of insurance will be kept on file for a period of 1 year.
+• Before the store sample tasting event, Suppliers or their Representatives must demonstrate evidence of liability insurance in an amount to be determined by the Division and sign and submit an Idaho State Liquor Division Indemnity Against Liability form to the Division for the record.
+The signed form and certificate of insurance will be kept in the file for 1 year.

-• No alcoholic beverages may be served to persons under the age of twenty-one (21) years, visibly intoxicated persons, or habitual drunkards.
+• No alcoholic beverages may be served to people under the age of twenty-one (21) years, visibly intoxicated people, or habitual drunkards.

 • Only one (1) broker may conduct a store sample tasting event at any one time.
 The broker may support multiple suppliers during the event.

-• Samples shall be served in a specifically identified area within the retail store.
-Such areas were designed so that the person conducting the tasting can observe and control persons in the area to ensure that no persons under twenty-one (21) years of age or visibly intoxicated persons possess or consume alcohol.
+• Samples must be served in a specifically identified area within the retail store.
+Such areas were designed so that the person conducting the tasting event can observe and control people in the area to ensure that no person under twenty-one (21) years of age or visibly intoxicated people possess or consume alcohol.

 Is there a maximum time limit for store tasting events?